hiwa-house/teletraan/docs/leisure/media_wishlist.md

 - My Animal
 - Freelance
 - Maboroshi
+- Saltburn
+- Godzilla Minus One
+- Dream Scenario
+- Obliterated
+- Scavengers Reign
+- The Toxic Avenger
+- Monarch: Legacy of Monsters
+- If You Were the Last

 ## 150 Greatest Science Fiction Movies of All Time (best->worst)
 1. 2001: A Space Odyssey